Adopted: January 29, 2017; Amended January 28, 2018; Amended July 24, 2018

 Section 3.
 Chair and Vice-Chair.

 (a) The Chair will be the chief executive officer of the Local.
-S/he will preside over General, Regular, and Executive Committee meetings or will appoint a substitute to assume the powers and duties of the presiding officer as specified in Robert’s Rules of Order.
+They will preside over General, Regular, and Steering Committee meetings or will appoint a substitute to assume the powers and duties of the presiding officer as specified in Robert’s Rules of Order.
 The Chair will be the official public spokesperson for the Local and will initiate such actions and policies as the Local’s general welfare may demand.

 (b) The Chair will be responsible also for coordinating the day-to-day operations and political work of the Local’s branches and committees.
+They will insure effective communication with the national DSA.

 Section 4.
 Secretary.